Accessible Culture & Training

 The time has come to establish the new professional profile of media accessibility expert/manager, and its training.
 Full participation of all citizens in cultural events - as end users or participants - should become part of their daily life as for people without disabilities, restoring the concept of equal opportunity and Human Right of access to culture.

-The project ACT proposes the definition of a new professional profile, that of the "Media Accessibility Expert/Manager for the Scenic Arts", and also the various types of training activities associated to this professional.
+The project ACT purposed the definition of a new professional profile, that of the "Media Accessibility Expert/Manager for the Scenic Arts", and also the various types of training activities associated to this professional.

 How are we going to achieve it

-The project will be developed through a series of activities starting with a study of the current and emerging needs in the field of performing arts in terms of accessibility.
-The definition of a professional profile, knowledge and skills will be the first step to further activities such as the design of innovative learning activities.
-These will be developed as both curriculum design and also as a MOOC.
-Model policy will be designed with the cooperation of regional and local authorities.
-Finally, the members of the consortium will design and create an accessibility label for the scenic arts.
-The project will develop a unified European certification scheme for the new professional profile.
+The project was developed through a series of activities starting with a study of the current and emerging needs in the field of performing arts in terms of accessibility.
+The definition of a professional profile, knowledge and skills were the first step to further activities such as the design of innovative learning activities.
+These were developed as both curriculum design and also as a MOOC.
+Model policy was designed with the cooperation of regional and local authorities.
+Finally, the members of the consortium designed and created an accessibility label for the scenic arts.
+The project developed a unified European certification scheme for the new professional profile.